dtamayo/reboundx/doc/add_effect.rst

 will run with our new effect.
 We could plot the eccentricity vs time, just like in the Custom_Effects.ipynb ipython_example where we code the effect in python (and is a factor of a few slower than our new C code).

 That's all there is to it.
-If you want to make your effect more flexible, so that users can change parameters at runtime, check out :ref:`adding_parameters`, and :ref:`contribute` if you want to add your effect to REBOUNDx so others can also use it.
+If you want to make your effect more flexible, so that users can change parameters at runtime, check out :ref:`adding_parameters`, and :ref:`contributing` if you want to add your effect to REBOUNDx so others can also use it.

 .. _operators: